-We have successfully organised three Summer Schools; two in 2013 on finite set statistics and one in 2014 on target detection and tracking, compressed sensing, anomaly detection and source separation.
-The 2015 Summer school is set to take place at the University of Surrey and will cover the subjects of statistical signal processing, tracking, pattern recognition and classification and source separation.
-This year's applicants have now been selected with successful applications from South Korea, India, UK, Czech Republic, Germany, Italy, Pakistan, Canada, China, Iran, Russia, Iraq, Nigeria, Turkey and Bulgaria.
+We have successfully organised four Summer Schools; two in 2013 on finite set statistics and one in 2014 on target detection and tracking, compressed sensing, anomaly detection and source separation and one in 2015.
+The latest summer school took place at the University of Surrey and covered the subjects of statistical signal processing, tracking, pattern recognition and classification and source separation.
+This year's attendees came from South Korea, India, UK, Czech Republic, Germany, Italy, Pakistan, Canada, China, Iran, Russia, Iraq, Nigeria, Turkey and Bulgaria.